-With respect to the bonus plan, the Company achieved below target for revenue but above the 90% minimum threshold, so a partial payout was received for this metric.
-The Company was below the 90% minimum threshold for Adjusted EBITDAS, therefore no payout was earned with respect to this metric.
-The Compensation Committee, at the request of management, agreed to an adjustment to free cash flow for a one-time non-reoccurring item relating to the insolvency of a renewable energy customer.
-As a result of the adjustment, the 90% threshold for free cash flow was met.

-Accordingly, all our named executive officers earned a portion of their cash bonus but less than 100% of their target bonus.
-Set forth below for the bonus plan are the performance metrics, the weight of each metric, the target performance for the metric and the 2019 results for the respective metric (as adjusted with respect to free cash flow as discussed above).
+With respect to the bonus plan, the Company achieved above target performance for free cash flow and revenue, resulting in above target payout for these metrics.
+The Company was below target for Adjusted EBITDAS but above the 90% minimum threshold, so a partial payout was earned with respect to that metric.
+Accordingly, all our named executive officers earned above target for their cash bonus.
+Set forth below for the bonus plan are the performance metrics, the weight of each metric, the target performance for each metric and the 2021 results for each metric.

 Cash Bonus Plan

 Metric Weight Target Result

-Revenue 20% \$775 \$748.6
+Revenue 33-1/3% \$663.5 \$677.1

-Adjusted EBITDAS 30% \$93 \$73.5
+Adjusted EBITDAS 33-1/3% \$ 66.3 \$ 63

-Free Cash Flow 30% \$43.5 \$39.0
+Free Cash Flow 33-1/3% \$ 19.5 \$ 23